Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Pablo Reyes At The Plate

-- Reyes is hitting .316 with nine doubles, two home runs and nine walks.
+- Reyes is batting .312 with nine doubles, two home runs and nine walks.

-- In 42 games played this year, he has gone deep in just two of them.
+- He has homered in two of 43 games played this year, and in 1.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.